cjdelisle/cjdns/README.md

 ## How does routing work?

-In a cjdns network, a packet goes to a router and the router labels the packet with directions to the router best able to handle it.
+In a Cjdns network, a packet goes to a router and the router labels the packet with directions to the router best able to handle it.
 That is, a router which is physically nearby and has an address numerically close to the destination address of the packet.
 The directions are added to the packet to allow it to go